xcart/xcart-docs/_pages/kb_en/multivendor/multivendor_components.md

 Here's a brief overview of the addons typically used to build a Multivendor store (in addition to the addon **Multi-vendor**):

    * **Trusted/Non-trusted vendors**: The module enables the store administrator to mark vendors as trusted and non-trusted.
-Any products added by vendors with the status "trusted" will be visible to your store visitors right away, whereas the products of non-trusted vendors will appear on the storefront only after they have been approved by the administrator.
+Any products added by vendors with the status "Trusted vendor" will be visible to your store visitors right away, whereas the products of non-trusted vendors will appear on the storefront only after they have been approved by the administrator.
      ![tntv_module_installed.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/tntv_module_installed.png)

    * **Order messages**: The module enhances the communication system in your store by providing an opportunity for the customers, the store administrator and the vendors to start a conversation or dispute about an order right from the Order details page.